-The impact of desertification over northwestern India (i.e., expansion of the Thar Desert around its present-day location) on the South Asian summer monsoon was studied by mean of ensemble sensitivity experiments with the ARW-WRF model.
-Desert conditions were prescribed by changing the distribution of vegetation types and associated parameters (e.g., albedo, vegetation greenness, roughness length, etc.) over a large area located between Pakistan and northwestern India.
-As previously shown by other desertification studies (e.g., Xue and Shukla 1993; Dirmeyer and Shukla 1996; Xue and Fennessy 2002; Sen et al. 2004), there is a strong link between anomalous surface conditions and overlying atmospheric circulation.
+studied by means of ensemble sensitivity experiments with the ARW-WRF model.
+Desert conditions were prescribed by changing the distribution of vegetation types and associated parameters (e.g., albedo, vegetation greenness, roughness length, among others) over a large area located between Pakistan and northwestern India.
+As previously shown by other desertification studies (e.g., Xue and Shukla 1993; Dirmeyer and Shukla 1994; Xue and Fennessy 2002; Sen et al. 2004), there is a strong link between anomalous surface conditions and overlying atmospheric circulation.

-Indeed, intensive exploitation of natural resources (water in particular) has been taking place over the relatively dry northwestern India, as a result of rapid population growth and expansion and, as a result, the region is under the threat of future desertification.
+Indeed, intensive exploitation of natural resources (water in particular) has been taking place over the relatively dry northwestern India, as a result of rapid population growth and expansion.
+As a result, the region is under the threat of future desertification.
 This argument provided the motivation for the present study.
-The occurrence of a large-scale phenomenon such as the South Asian summer monsoon makes the problem both challenging (given the numerous feedback processes in place) and of primary interest (given the potential modification and/or redistribution of the monsoon water availability for the most populated region of the world).
-The area by itself is particularly complex, bounded by an extensive mountain range to the east and north, and with the ocean immediately to the south.
+The occurrence of a large-scale phenomenon, such as the South Asian summer monsoon, makes the problem both challenging (given the numerous feedback processes in place) and of primary interest (given the potential modification and/or redistribution of the monsoon water availability for the most populated region of the world).
+The area by itself is particularly complex, bounded by an extensive mountain range to the east and north and with the ocean immediately to the south.

-Our findings suggest that the expansion of the desert at the expense of cultivated land significantly impacts the summer monsoon hydroclimate and circulation both locally and at large scale over the whole Indian Subcontinent.
-Due to interactions with the surrounding topography and feedbacks within the developing monsoon, the effect of an expanded desert leads, for example, to both increase and decrease of monsoon precipitation, depending on the specific area considered.
+Our findings suggest that the expansion of the desert at the expense of cultivated land significantly impacts the summer monsoon hydroclimate and circulation, both locally and at large scale over the entire Indian subcontinent.
+Because of interactions with the surrounding topography and feedbacks within the developing monsoon, the effect of an expanded desert leads, for example, to both an increase and a decrease in monsoon precipitation, depending on the specific area considered.